 The Emperor Haile Selassie of Ethiopia at Government House in Rangoon.
-The Emperor Haile Selassie I (ቀዳማዊ ኃይለ ሥላሴ), "the Conquering Lion of Judah", descendent of King Solomon and the Queen of Sheba, "Elect of God", who reigned from 1930-1974 and who was of course revered by many Rastafarians as the Messiah.
+Emperor Haile Selassie I (ቀዳማዊ ኃይለ ሥላሴ), "the Conquering Lion of Judah", the descendant of King Solomon and the Queen of Sheba, "Elect of God", who reigned from 1930-1974 and who was of course revered by many Rastafarians as the Messiah.
 Haile Selassie is perhaps best known around the world for leading Ethiopia's resistance to the Italian invasion of 1935-6 and his impassioned appeal to the League of Nations. ...

 1 January 1956

 Getting Ready for Independence Day Celebrations 1956

 Getting ready for Independence Day celebrations on 4 January 1956.
 This picture was taken when Rangoon was cool.
 Early 20th-century government publications described Rangoon's climate in December-January as being 'cool and pleasant' with morning lows around 60 degrees (15 Celsius).
 With climate change, I fear that even the few weeks of cooler weather in December-January may soon (if not already) be a thing of the past.

 President U Ba U in His Series 62 Cadillac Convertible